Top 14 VCs Actively Funding Cloud Infrastructure

 Image of Heavybit- Top VCs in Cloud Infrastructure

-The firm’s distinct focus on developer-centric products is a core part of its strategy, backing companies that build tools for software engineers.
-Their portfolio includes well-known successes like PagerDuty, Netlify, and Snyk, demonstrating a strong track record in the developer tool market.
+The firm's focus on developer-centric products is its defining characteristic, backing companies that build tools for software engineers.
+Their portfolio includes well-known names like PagerDuty, Netlify, and Snyk, demonstrating their success in this specific market.

-• Industries of focus: Cloud Infrastructure, Developer APIs, Enterprise Software, AI
+• Industries of focus: Developer APIs, Cloud Infrastructure, Enterprise Software

 • Geographical presence: San Francisco, California